chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 ### Future work
 * First version will be minimal
 * We will iteratively add new features and get feedback from users in a continuous cycle of future releases

-## Questions
-* Do we expect the site to still function if Pypi is down?
-How should we handle this if we don’t cache the data on our side?
-  * For v0, it’s ok for the site to go down if Pypi goes down
-* What amount of time is appropriate before a plugin’s meta data gets updated on the site
-  * Do not have a number but the scale would be within range of minutes level (eg. 1min, 5min, etc) we can fine tune the number to specifics later through configuration, but the design would be accommodating towards this range.
-  * We can achieve up to hourly delay when building backend around google bigquery, and could improve to arbitrarily close when we are parsing their html, technically I would recommend the approach of using bigquery if the product requirement is tolerance up to an hour, and cache result from API when below 1 hour
-* During the Trust XFN meeting, it was emphasized that we should have some moderation built in to monitor the plugins which are published (and updated?).
-We need to determine what kind of mechanism to put in place in order to satisfy this requirement.
-  * Since the napari community wants to support a very open environment, they would not support a system in place which requires approval before plugins are published.
-One compromise that we can probably make is to provide a process to openly monitor plugin publishing activity and post it to a group/community through a tool like Zulip so that it is everyone's responsibility to flag a bad plugin and there is a process in place that allows for the removal of the plugin from showing up on the napari hub.
-  * Decision:
-    * We will add an “exclude” list for plugins to exclude from the hub search results.
-The exclusions will be stored in a file and plugin data returned will not include those excluded plugins.
-    * To be transparent and not require an approval process as well as share the responsibility to flagging bad plugins, we will publish activity to a stream with topics on Zulip.
-Activity will be published for brand new plugins, new versions of plugins as well as if a plugin is removed.